magetoday/study/Magento Architecture.md

 			• product_types.xml: stores product types (simple, configurable, etc.)

 ##DEMONSTRATE HOW TO USE DEPENDENCY INJECTION

+	POINTS TO REMEMBER
+		• Dependency injection is a means of giving a class what it needs to function.
+		• ObjectManager is Magento’s internal object storage unit and should rarely be directly accessed.
+		• The ObjectManager makes implementing the Composition over Inheritance principle possible.
+		• Dependency injection makes testing easier, application more configurable and provides options for powerful features such as plugins.

 	Magento is very customizable.
 Magento’s Dependency Injection concept embraces that and allows a great deal of control.
 	Dependency Injection is literally injecting what a class’ dependencies are into the constructor or setter methods.
 	Alan Kent has a great article about dependency injection and its benefits.